tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Query-Blob-Contents.md

 -  Querying the contents of a blob which is encrypted with Customer Provider Keys is not supported in this version of the API.
 -  The `x-ms-version` header is required to retrieve a blob that belongs to a private container.
 If the blob belongs to a container that is available for full or partial public access, any client can read it without specifying a version; the service version is not required for retrieving a blob that belongs to a public container.
 See [Restrict Access to Containers and Blobs](/azure/storage/storage-manage-access-to-resources) for more information.
 -  `Query Blob Contents` API can be used to query only objects that have `Delimited/CSV` or `JSON` format.
--  For more information on the response body format, see [Query Acceleration: Avro Response Format](Avro-Response-Spec.md).

 ## See Also
  [Authentication for the Azure Storage Services](Authentication-for-the-Azure-Storage-Services.md)